Garrett Wilson (ice hockey): Playing career

-On June 1, 2011, the Florida Panthers of the National Hockey League signed Wilson to an entry level contract.
+On June 1, 2011, the Florida Panthers of the National Hockey League signed Wilson to an entry-level contract.

 In the 2015–16 season, Wilson split the year between the Panthers and AHL affiliate, the Portland Pirates.
 Wilson was scoreless in a career-best 29 games with Florida.
 He registered his first NHL point in the post-season, assisting Alex Petrovic's game-winning goal in Game 4 against the New York Islanders.

 At the conclusion of the season, Wilson was not offered a contract to remain with the Panthers.
 On July 7, 2016, he signed as a free agent to a one-year, two-way contract with the Stanley Cup champions, the Pittsburgh Penguins.
 Wilson joined the Penguins AHL affiliate, the Wilkes-Barre/Scranton Penguins, where he was named an alternate captain.
 He re-signed with the Penguins on July 1, 2017.

 Wilson began the 2018–19 season in the AHL where he was named the captain of the Wilkes-Barre/Scranton Penguins.
 He was recalled to the Penguins on November 6 but after going pointless in four games he was assigned to Wilkes-Barre/Scranton.
 Wilson scored his first NHL career goal on February 9, 2019 against the Tampa Bay Lightning.

 As a free agent from the Penguins, Wilson agreed to a one-year, $725,000 contract with the Toronto Maple Leafs on July 23, 2019.
 After attending the Maple Leafs 2019 training camp, Wilson was re-assigned for the duration of the 2019–20 season, to play in the AHL with the Toronto Marlies.

 As a free agent heading into the pandemic delayed 2020–21 season, Wilson was signed to a one-year AHL contract with the Lehigh Valley Phantoms, affiliate to the Philadelphia Flyers, on January 26, 2021.

+Wilson signed a one-year contract to remain with the Phantoms on July 15, 2025.